dwightjack/wok-pkgs/docs/packages/core/cli.md

 Then select it upon task execution via the `--target` option.

-You can retrieve the value of the flag from the `$.env` object:
+You can retrieve the value of the flag and the correspondent host object from the `$.env` object:

 ```
 gulp --target=production